ebbanimer/Walking-Dead-Game/README.md

 to this game and come up with solutions for implementing requirements that weren't part of the game itself was kept.
 The use of the Streams API was one illustration of this.
 The technique could easily be done in a foreach loop in createCharacter() to find the character based on the characterName specified, but that would not meet the Streams API requirement.
+However, to give credit to Streams API, you can agree on that it is a very valuable tool to use for handling large data, and looks more sophisticated than to use a larger for-loop.
+It is more efficient, and you can see the benefits of learning and applying this concept to carrying on for future larger applications, regardless of whether it was necessary in this game or not.

-Aside from the examples mentioned above, there are some more ideas that were imposed on the game functionality to meet the requirements but ultimately turned out to be a good touch.
+Aside from the example mentioned above, there are some more ideas that were imposed on the game functionality to meet the requirements but ultimately turned out to be a good touch.
 The zombie animation in the StartView serves as the best illustration of this.
 A producer/consumer pattern was missing, so why not add animation to the StartView?
 This wasn't initially included and wasn't actually in the idea.
 It was a good touch to the game's start that gave the player a sense of its zombie theme.
+Learning how to manage synchronized processes in a multithreaded environment, and identify where it has a benefit to include synchronized processes, is a skill a good programmer should possess.

 The abstract factory pattern, template method, and factory method pattern were additional somewhat forced concepts in this particular project.
 One sort of food and one type of zombie were the early ideas, which could have been accomplished